Cyb3r-Jak3/terraform-cloudflare-r2-api-token/README.md

-# terraform-cloudflare-r2-api-token
+# Terraform Cloudflare R2 API Token

-Terraform module to create a Cloudflare API token that have bucket scope tokens.
+Terraform module to create a Cloudflare API token that have bucket scope permissions.

 Example:
 ```hcl